YDLIDAR/sdk/README.md

 | SDK     |  2.2.5 |   2020-12-15  |

 - [feat]  The FW version in LidarVersion changes from two bytes to one byte
+- [feat]  Add logic of time reversal and time drift prevention and grant scan sequence[2021-01-19].

 ## How to Get Lidar Firmware Version number.
 ```